-For more than a decade, Northwestern Health Sciences University has built relationships and affiliations with a wide variety of healthcare organizations, social service agencies, specialty care providers, academic institutions, and international and corporate partners.
-We continue to forge strategic relationships to advance and promote natural approaches to health.
+Northwestern Health Sciences University has built relationships and affiliations with a wide variety of healthcare organizations, social service agencies, specialty care providers, academic institutions, and international and corporate partners.
+We continue to forge strategic relationships to advance and promote integrative healthcare.
 This is achieved through education, research, clinical services, and community engagement.

 NWHSU’s work is supported by financial and in-kind contributions.
 This enabled us to expand our facilities, strengthen the quality of our academic and research programs, and provide unique clinical experiences for our students.